mllev/a.dom/README.md

 Advanced Data Oriented Markup

 ADOM is a language that compiles to HTML, has a terse syntax and a strong focus on data.
-Here's a live [playground](https://mllev.github.io/a.dom/).
-It was built with ADOM, and the source can be found in this repo.
+Here's a live [playground](https://mllev.github.io/a.dom-www/).
+It was built with ADOM, and the source can be found [here](https://github.com/mllev/a.dom-www).
 The `build.js` file is how the site is compiled.

 ```
 npm install adom-js